stephperillo/Amazon_Vine_Analysis/README.md

 ##### Recommendations

 Additional analyses that I could do with the dataset to support my statement include:
-- What percentage of Vine and non-Vine reviews are 3 and 4 star-reviews?
-- What is the mean cost of the products reviewed in the 5-star Vine reviews?
-How does that mean compare to the mean cost of products in the unpaid 5-star reviews?
 Analyzing only verified purchases using the `verified_purchases` column would also help determine the certainty of a positivity bias.
+I could also find what percentage of Vine and non-Vine reviews are 3 and 4 star-reviews to see how those numbers compare.